 Over the holidays, friends from southern California made a surprise visit.
 Although my buddy grew up in Michigan, complete with it’s snowy winters, his bride and their three sons are California-raised.

 With only mild embarrassment they admitted to becoming distracted by the awe-inspired beauty of the snow in the mall parking lot.
 Pictures were taken of the fluffy white precipitation and a spontaneous snowball fight erupted.

 They hoped for more snow—and the opportunity to take more pictures.
 I am pleased to say that they got their wish!

 As a winter-jaded Michigander, I approach the snow season a little less enthusiasm each year.
 Yes, I want snow, but it doesn’t need to last for three or four months.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.